Choroboros Documentation

 3. Main Plugin Controls

-The front panel is the fast performance surface: six macro controls, engine and quality selectors, and utility actions.
+The front panel is the fast performance surface: six knobs and sliders (Rate, Depth, Offset, Width, Color, Mix), plus the engine selector and HQ toggle — eight host-visible parameters total.
 It is intentionally compact so host automation stays stable while deeper DSP tuning lives in Dev Panel.

 3.1 Primary Automation Surface